ARTIQ Real-Time I/O concepts

 Busy errors

-This error is reported asynchronously via the core device log.
+Offending event(s) are discarded and the problem is reported asynchronously via the core log.

 Input channels and events